JPNaude/X-MimeTypes/Readme.md

 Note that we use all lowercase characters to describe the vendor's name and product for consistancy.

 The above example is pretty simple, and can be extended.
 Again, you can reference the full specification [here](http://standards.freedesktop.org/shared-mime-info-spec/shared-mime-info-spec-latest.html#id2661973) for more information.
+The next section will describe EDA specific extensions that are available:

 EDA Extensions
 --------------

 In addition to the standard items specified by the freedesktop.org specification, the following additional elements are specified in order to futher classify properties of files applicable to the EDA industry:

-> <eda:generated> - Indicates if a file is generated.
+* <eda:generated> - Indicates if a file is generated.
 Thus, it should be ignored by version control systems and be cleaned in clean operations etc.

 If you would like to add additional extension tags, please file a request on the issue tracker in order to pick up a discussion over there.

 General Hints
 -------------

-When you encounter a file that you know belongs to a tool, however you don't know what the file represents, you can add it under an __internal__ group.
+* When you encounter a file that you know belongs to a tool, however you don't know what the file represents, you can add it under an __internal__ group.
 For example:

 ```xml
 <mime-type type="application/vnd.xilinx.map.internal">